grimme-lab/xtb/python/README.md

 ## Usage

-For the everyday usa we recommend to use `xtb` together with the Atomic Simulation Model (ASE) like
+For the everyday use we recommend to use `xtb` together with the Atomic Simulation Model (ASE) like

 ```python